 POST Message Description 1850 A Plug and Play adapter has requested a hardware interrupt that is not available.
-Action: Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
-If the hardware interrupt settings are not correct, change and save the settings Setting the resources used by ISA legacy adapters to Not available enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Option in Your IntelliStation Z Pro.
-For information about required interrupt resource settings for ISA legacy adapters, refer to th documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program see "Configuring Your Computer" on page 37.
+Action: Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
+If the hardware interrupt settings are not correct, change and save the settings.
+Setting the resources used by ISA legacy adapters to Not available enables the Plug and Play function to configure around the legacy adapters.
+For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your Personal Computer .
+For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
+For instructions on using the Configuration/Setup Utility program, see "Using the Configuration/Setup Utility Program" on page 33.
 Make sure that switches on all ISA legacy adapters are set correctly.
 For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
 3. If all hardware interrupts are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an interrupt available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation Z Pro.
-Note: If you remove an ISA legacy adapter, set the hardward interrupt used by the removed adapter to Available before installing another adapter.
-4. If you have other PCI or Plug and Play adapters installed, yo might need to remove one of these adapters to make an interrupt available to the Plug and Play adapter you want to install.
-If the problem cannot be isolated and corrected, have the comput- serviced.
+For instructions on removing adapters, see Installing Options in Your Personal Computer .
+Note: If you remove an ISA legacy adapter, set the hardware interrupt used by the removed adapter to Available before installing another adapter.
+4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an interrupt available to the Plug and Play adapter you want to install.
+If your system will be loading a Plug and Play operating system, ensure that Plug and Play Operating System is set to Yes.
+See "Changing Plug and Play Control Features" on page 39 for more information.
+6. Ensure that the address decode value for the adapter is properly set.
+See "Changing Plug and Play Control Features" on page 39 for more information.
+If the problem cannot be isolated and corrected, have the computer serviced.